For a general introduction please see Intellectual Property at UNI.

 Sometimes, the UNI Research Foundation may decide not to pursue patenting or licensing a new idea.
 In this case the intellectual property is returned to the inventor, who is free to develop it at will.
 The University, however, exercises a right to retain 5% of future royalties.

 Patenting is one of several options for legally protecting a commercializable invention.
 Others include trade secrets, trademarks, and copyrights.
-The University Intellectual Property Officer (IPO) will help inventors determine the most effective means of safeguarding their inventions.
+The Intellectual Property Officer (IPO) and the Science and Technology Officer (STO) will help inventors determine the most effective means of safeguarding their inventions.

 Inventions of Utility must satisfy four criteria in order to be patentable:

 - The invention must fall into one of five statutory classes, including processes, machines, manufactured products, compositions of matter, and new uses of the previous classes.

 - The invention must be useful.

 - The invention must be novel.

 - The invention must be unobvious to people skilled in the area of the invention.

 Utility patents are granted for a period of 20 years from the date of filing a patent application, after which the patent to an invention becomes public property.
 In addition to utility patents, design patents are granted to a new, original or ornamental design for a manufactured item, and plant patents are granted to an invented or discovered new plant variety that can be asexually reproduced.